linked-db/linked-ql/site/overview.md

 + a sync engine for offline synchronization
 + manual schema coordination to keep lifecycles converged as the application evolves

-Each appears to address a distinct concern but reflects a structural gap in the original `db.query()` model: no proper way to express that aspect of the application-database relationship.
+Each addresses what appears to be a distinct concern but reflects a structural gap in the original `db.query()` model: **no proper way to express that aspect of the application-database relationship**.

 LinkedQL closes that gap at the query boundary by formalizing these concerns as part of the application-database relationship – expressed together, enforced automatically.